bhagatsnehal/dog-breed-classification-model-deployment-AWS/README.md

 The ultimate goal of this project is to predict dog breeds from corresponding images of dogs.

-While this is a straightforward project requirement, efforts have been made to incorporate elements of hyperparamter tuning and optimization, debugging & profiling, transfer learning, endpoint deployment and inferencing in the solution.
+While this is a straightforward project requirement, efforts have been made to incorporate elements of hyperparameter tuning and optimization, debugging & profiling, transfer learning, endpoint deployment and inferencing in the solution.

 Thus the underlying purpose being to get accustomed with the various Sagemaker features viz.
 HyperparameterTuner, Estimator, DebuggerHookConfig, ProfilerConfig, Predictor.